 A Bloomin’ Prairie Hike

-Join Naturalists, John Jaeger and Dave Kuehner on a guided hike to view the Blazing Star Showcases
+Join Naturalist, John Jaeger, on a guided hike to view the Blazing Star Showcases

 Chaparral Prairie is a State Nature Preserve, a rare botanical site and a public hiking destination located a few miles northwest of West Union, Ohio in Adams County.
 Of all the prairie remnants protected in this singular botanical region of Ohio, Chaparral is the most visually appealing – with its wide vistas of rolling green meadows, its dense colonies of prairie dock, and its spectacular floral showcases of dense blazing star and rattlesnake master.
 Official website for the preserve

 In 2015, The Arc of Appalachia partnered with Ohio Department of Natural Resources Division of Natural Areas and Preserves to successfully purchase an adjacent 60-acre property that nearly doubled the preserve’s land holdings, bringing the preserve up to 130 acres.
 Financial assistance also came from Clean Ohio and Ohio Natural Areas and Preserves Association.

 Chaparral Prairie boasts an impressive 22 state-listed species, and both the original tract and the latest expansion are either covered with native prairie or open forests dominated by white oak, post oak, and black oak.
 The Arc has turned over the new acquisition for the Ohio Department of Natural Resources to manage, and the state has already designed and cut two beautiful new hiking trails on the new property which will be open to the public every day of the year.
 A beautifully constructed new foot bridge fording the small creek on the new acquisition was built by Division of Natural Areas staff and funded by the Cincinnati Wildflower Preservation Society.